code0monkey1/-Javascript-oop/README.md

-3. In the previous code , theSoftwareDeveloper function is a `constructor function` , which is not returning anything , but when called with new , it returns the reference to the current object
+3. In the previous code , theSoftwareDeveloper function is a `constructor function` , which is not returning anything , but when called with new , it returns the reference to a newly created object with `favoriteLanguage as Javascript`

 ```javascript
 const developer =new SoftwareDeveloper()